 Gregg S. Meyer, M.D., MSc, President of Community Division and Executive Vice President of Value-Based Care

 Gregg S. Meyer, M.D., MSc, is the President of the Community Division and Executive Vice President of Value Based Care for Mass General Brigham.
-He is responsible for two of Mass General Brigham’s hospitals – Newton-Wellesley Hospital and Salem Hospital, formerly known as North Shore Medical Center –where he previously served as interim President, as well as Mass General Brigham Home Care and Mass General Brigham Community Physicians.
+He is responsible for two of Mass General Brigham’s hospitals – Newton-Wellesley Hospital and Salem Hospital–where he previously served as interim President, as well as Mass General Brigham Home Care and Mass General Brigham Community Physicians.
 Dr. Meyer is also responsible for building and leading a best-in-class Value Based Care Program by leveraging Mass General Brigham’s health insurance organization – AllWays Health Partners – and the Population Health Management initiatives across Mass General Brigham’s academic medical centers, community hospitals, primary care physicians and ambulatory care and urgent care sites.

 Previously, Dr. Meyer was the Chief Clinical Officer of Mass General Brigham.
 In this role, he was responsible for the overall direction, operations and management of system aspects of health care delivery throughout the Mass General Brigham system.
 Dr. Meyer is also a Professor of Medicine at Massachusetts General Hospital and Harvard Medical School.